Columns: No Margins, No Limits, No Kidding!

 CAN DOGS HAVE PTSD?

-Is your previously outgoing dog suddenly cowering or afraid of certain sounds?
-Was your pet ever traumatized by an extremely bad experience he can't seem to forget?
+Is your previously outgoing dog suddenly cowering, afraid of certain sounds?
+Was your pet ever traumatized by an extremely loud noise or bad experience?

 November 2015 | TheDogPress.com